Revisiting the Thickness of the Air-Water Interface from Two Extremes of Interface Hydrogen Bond Dynamics

-Due to molecular motions, the identity of molecules that lie at the interface changes with time, and generally useful procedures for identifying interface must accommodate these motions.
-The air-water boundary is modeled with the Willard-Chandler instantaneous surface.\cite{Willard2010,sulpizi2013,Pezzotti2017,Serva2018} Figure \thinspace\ref{fig:128w_itp_add_z_d_trimed_with_inner_layers} illustrates the obtained interfaces for one configuration of a slab of pure water.
+Due to molecular motions, the identity of molecules at the interface changes with time, and generally useful procedures for identifying interfaces must accommodate these motions.
+The air-water boundary is modeled with the Willard-Chandler instantaneous surface~\cite{Willard2010, Pezzotti2017, Serva2018}.
+Figure ~\ref{fig:Fig1} illustrates the obtained interfaces for one configuration of a slab of water.

-For the slab in the cuboid simulation box, we can get another surface ${\mathbf s}_0(t)$ by translating the surface ${\mathbf s}(t)$ along the system's normal (into bulk) to a distance $d$.
-The region between the two surfaces ${\mathbf s}(t)$ and ${\mathbf s}_0(t)$ is defined as \emph{the air-water interface}.
-We have obtained HB dynamics at the instantaneous air-water interface, and there are two extreme cases to be considered.
+For the slab in the cuboid simulation box, an imaginary surface $\mathcal{S}'(t)$ is obtained by translating the surface $\mathcal{S}(t)$ along the system's normal (into bulk) to a distance $d$.
+The region between the two surfaces $\mathcal{S}(t)$ and $\mathcal{S}'(t)$ is defined as \emph{the air-water interface}. {Below we will combine two extreme scenarios to investigate the HB dynamics at the instantaneous air-water interface.}